Sehat Insaf Card: Free health facility for 80m people

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Launching the Sehat Insaf Card Scheme for needy and poor segments of the society, Prime Minister Imran Khan said on Monday the prime objective of the government was to ensure provision of health, education and justice to the masses.
+ISLAMABAD: Launching Sehat Insaf Card scheme for needy and poor segments of society, Prime Minister Imran Khan said Monday that the prime objective of the government was to ensure provision of health, education and justice to masses.

-The prime minister contended that the government was taking initiatives to ensure provision of education, health and justice and issuance of the Sehat Insaf Card to the poor was a step in that direction.
+The Prime Minister contended that the government was taking initiatives to ensure provision of education, health and justice and issuance of Sehat Insaf Card to the poor was a step in that direction.

-Imran Khan said a comprehensive poverty alleviation programme would soon be launched, wherein all the relevant organisations, including the Benazir Income Support Programme and Baitul Mal, would be working under one umbrella.
+Imran Khan said a comprehensive poverty alleviation programme would soon be launched, wherein all the relevant organisations, including Benazir Income Support Programme and Baitul Mal would be working under the one umbrella.

-Under the Sehat Insaf Card Scheme, free healthcare worth Rs720,000 would be provided annually to each deserving family, he said and pointed out, “We first introduced the health cards in Khyber Pakhtunkhwa and it produced very good results.
-If any family member is suffering from a disease, the entire household budget gets disrupted and even research says that many poor families go below the poverty line just because of ailments".
+Under the Sehat Insaf Card scheme, free healthcare worth Rs720000 would be provided annually to each deserving family, he said and pointed out, “we first introduced health cards in Khyber Pakhtunkhwa and it produced very good results.
+If any family member is suffering from a disease, the entire household budget gets disrupted and even research says that many poor families go below the poverty line just because if ailments".

 He was confident that the health cards would help alleviate poverty and said that the PTI government wanted to support and safeguard the poor segments of the society by issuing health cards.